 Choosing a Safe Location

 Climate is also a factor.
+Climate change is a big deal – especially if you’re building a house in the woods.
 If your location is hot, dry and windy, the risk of forest fire is much higher.
 Research the area’s weather patterns, including amount of rain and sunlight as well as high and low temperatures for each season.

 Evaluate your water supply.
 You’ll need a steady, clean water source nearby if you’re going to survive.
 Is there water available that is substantial and dependable.
 Can you access it quickly from where your home will be positioned?